Are you looking for some good light idioms? If so, you have come to the right place.

 - Meaning: to treat a person gently.
 To not criticize or punish them too harshly.

 - Use In A Sentence: Please go light on Mary.
-It’s her first day at work and she is under a lot of stress.
+She had a really bad day at work and is under a lot of stress.
+She doesn’t deserve to be treated too harshly.

 16. To Hide One’s Light Under A Bushel